As Benjamin Franklin put it, “Money makes money. And the money that makes money, makes money.”

 While it is natural to veer off course on your financial journey from time to time, it is important to come back to your plan as much as you can.
 To do that, take stock of your investments from now and then, adjust your investments to fit your current life situation if you need to, and remind yourself why you are investing in the first place.

-Whatever goals we hope to achieve — financial freedom, paying for our children’s university, retirement and so on — it pays to make our money work harder for us right now to help us get there faster.
+Whatever goals we hope to achieve — financial freedom, paying for our children’s university, early retirement, and so on — it pays to make our money work harder for us right now to help us get there faster.